 The human papillomavirus, or HPV, is very common.
-Around 80% of sexually active people will be infected with it at some point in their lifetime, but people with HPV may not know that they are infected, as they often have no symptoms.
+Around 8 out of 10 people will be infected with it at some point in their lifetime, but people with HPV may not know that they are infected, as they often have no symptoms.

 For most people, HPV goes away naturally in time.
 However, it can cause cervical cancer in women as well as genital warts in both genders.
 HPV can even lead to anal and throat cancers, but these are much more rare.

 Discussion around the HPV vaccine has often centred on the treatment of women and girls, but men and boys can also benefit from it.
 Find out more about how HPV affects both men and women.

 Where and how to get the HPV vaccine

 First licensed in 2006, HPV vaccines were initially offered to girls in year 8.
 Currently the vaccine is offered to boys and girls aged 12-13 as part of the National Immunisation Programme.
 The NHS also offers the vaccine to females who didn’t receive it at school and are under 25, as well as men under 45 who have sex with men.

 Gay men up to and including the age of 45 are eligible to get the HPV vaccination on the NHS for free when they visit GUM or HIV clinics.
 This is thanks to a new programme that began rolling out at these clinics in England in 2018.

 Alternatively, anyone of any age can use the LloydsPharmacy Online Doctor HPV Vaccination Service to get inoculated.
 Simply complete a short questionnaire and if you’re medically suitable, our doctors will prescribe you the vaccine, which can be administered at many LloydsPharmacy stores.